I received this email from a divorced dad seeking advice about blending families, moving in together and trying to stay happy:

 If I had a rule of thumb, I would say a divorced parent (with kids still living in the house) should wait a minimum of 2 years before even considering moving in with someone.
 That is just my opinion, because I think that it takes 2 years for the infatuation to wear off and for real love to emerge.
 Two years might seem like a long time, but I think as a divorced parent, it goes by in a flash.

-But it doesn’t sound like this relationship is in danger.
 First of all, not once did the guy mention that he is considering ending the relationship or asking her to move out or move out himself.
 Secondly, the girlfriend sounds really cool.
 I like her response of “take things as they come.”
 That is wise.
 Why worry about the future when you don’t know what it is yet?

 Here’s the good news.
 This guy might end up loving going to his girlfriend’s son’s activities at times.
 But, when he doesn’t feel like going, he should not feel obligated, the girlfriend should not feel hurt or upset, and her son shouldn’t either.